Fahd-O/CSC-320-Software-Lab/ReadMe.md

 ## Challenges and Solutions

 Time constraint, lack of resources, insufficient knowledge, lack of support and tutor direction.
+Managed available resources, seached online, followed relevant youtube tutorial videos

 ## How to Run the Project